-- 1. Set the parking brake fully and make sure that the gearshift is securely latched in P (Park). - 2.
-Remove the key from the ignition after you turn the engine off. - 3.
+- 1. Always set the parking brake fully and make sure that the gearshift is securely latched in P (Park) (automatic transmission) or in 1 (First) (manual transmission). - 2.
+When the transfer case is in the N (Neutral) position, the engine and transmission are disconnected from the rest of the driveline.
+Therefore, the vehicle is free to roll even if the automatic transmission is in P (Park) or the manual transmission is in gear.
+Do not leave the vehicle unattended with the transfer case in the N (Neutral) position. - 3.
+Remove the key from the ignition after you turn the engine off. - 4.
 Block the wheels.
 This will prevent your vehicle from moving unexpectedly.